turingschool/front-end-curriculum/projects/chatroom.md

 ## Project Introduction

-Along with day-glow clothes, grunge rock, and fanny packs, chatrooms were a staple of the 90's.
+Along with day-glow clothes, grunge rock, and fanny packs, chatrooms were a staple of the 90s.
 We'll be getting back to our Internet roots by building our very own chat applications.

 At the end of the day, let's be really honest: this isn't that much different than Idea Box or Linked List, right?
 Yea, that's fair.
 But, this time around we are going to up the ante a little bit.

-- Test-driven (Feature tests as well as unit tests)
+- Test-driven (feature tests as well as unit tests)
 - Using build tools (like you did with Game Time)
 - Students design it (like you didn't do with Idea Box)
 - Mobile-first (like you've never done)
 - Accessible

+Your main goal for this phase of the project is to focus on the user interface.
+In later interations, we will add the actual functionality that makes it a chat application.

 ### Project Timeline